 Partner communities

 We partner with local Ecuadorian communities in all of our educational programs.
-In Rehearsing Change, our semester-long abroad program, they host international students, participate in classes, and collaborate with our team in organizing and facilitating the entire experience.
-In short-term programs, they often take the lead in the planning, organization, and facilitation, with support from our team.
+In Rehearsing Change, our semester-long abroad program, they do not only host international students, but they are also the principal educators, collaborating with our team in organizing and facilitating the entire educational experience.
+Other community members participate in classes with the international students.
+In short-term programs, community educators take the lead in the planning, organization, and facilitation.
 All communities are considered equal partners in each and every program and project, and have power in decision-making.
 We respect their agency and do not attempt to "change" communities, but rather work with them to confront the challenges they are facing & imagine creative solutions together.

 Quito & the Andes